kamlesh324078/kamlesh324078/README.md

 - 👋 Hi, I’m @kamlesh324078
-- 👀 I’m interested in Data, I would like to work on PL/SQL , Oractl Forms , Reports etc.
+- 👀 I’m interested in Data, I would like to work on PL/SQL , Oracle Forms , Reports etc.
 - 🌱 I’m currently learning Python.

 <!---